SGpp/DisCoTec/README.md

 cd DisCoTec
 ../spack/bin/spack dev-build -b install discotec@main
 ```
-This will build DisCoTec inside the cloned folder, and the executables are placed in the respective `example` and `test` folders.
+This will first build all dependencies, and then build DisCoTec inside the cloned folder.
+The executables are placed in the respective `example` and `test` folders.

 ## Installation instructions: CMake